Molecular Properties Prediction

 - Report performance on all 12 targets.

-This will serve as a baseline for comparison with GNNs.
+This serves as your baseline.
 You may also explore other classical models (e.g., SVM, logistic regression) or additional features (e.g., molecular descriptors) if you wish.

 Part 2: Graph Neural Network Modeling

-- Convert each SMILES string into a molecular graph.
+- Convert each SMILES string into a molecular graph with appropriate atom and bond features.

-- Build a GNN model using any of the recommended architectures.
+- Build a GNN model using one of the suggested architectures.

-- Train and evaluate on the same prediction tasks and metrics.
+- Train and evaluate on the same prediction tasks and metrics as Part 1.

 Deliverables